cladelpino/MoodleAssignmentScripts/README.md

 3. Run FillFoldersFromPool.bat .

 4. In every one of the folders that this script finds inside the "Students" sub-folder, a file will be copied from the "Pool" sub-folder, chosen at random.

+5. A csv output file is created with each run named file_assignment.log

 ### Suggestions, comments, issues, etc, are welcome